davestange/predict_plays/README.md

 * play formation - what information can be gleaned from the offense prior to the snap.
 This includes what formation is the offense in and what the player groupings are.
 Offenses must have _at least_ five linemen and the remaining six players are a mixture of a quarterback (QB), running backs (RB), wide receivers (WR), tight ends (TE), and lineman (OL).
 Additional TEs and OL typically indicates a higher likelihood of a run play while additional WRs will typically indicate the opposite.
 Offensive formations include `EMPTY` (no players in the backfield), `SHOTGUN` (QB is aligned 5 yards behind the line), `PISTOL` (QB is aligned 2.5 yards behind the line), `SINGLEBACK` (one player in the backfield), `I_FORM` (two players in the backfield), `JUMBO` (additional OL), `WILDCAT` (player other than QB receiving the snap).
 Receiver alignment indicates how many of each skill position (RB, WR, and TE) are in each formation.

 ## Running the Notebook
-Prior to running the notebook, the following dataset will need to be downloaded from Kaggle: [Big Data Bowl 2025 dataset](https://www.kaggle.com/competitions/nfl-big-data-bowl-2025/data) and extracted to the following folder structure
+The git repo has all of the data needed to run the notebook.
+The following file structure is expected (but can be overridden in hyperparameters section)
 ```
-├─data
-│ └┬──big_data_bowl_2025
-│  └──────<data-files>
-└─predict_plays
-  └───predict.ipynb
+predict_plays
+├──predict.ipynb
+└──data
+   └──<data-files>
 ```
+The full dataset can be downloaded from Kaggle: [Big Data Bowl 2025 dataset](https://www.kaggle.com/competitions/nfl-big-data-bowl-2025/data)

 The notebook has two modes, which can be set in the topmost section (Hyperparameters):
 * Hyperparameter Tuning - this allows you to tune parameters.
 Set `IS_TRAINING_MODE = False`.
 The final cell (in Summary) prints out the parameters determined during this run.